allister-grange/unified-devops/README.md

 ## next steps

 - next action
-  - [ ] test the terraform after changes
+  - [ ] test umami installation
-  - [ ] ansible changes
+    - [ ] 502 bad gateway on the frontned
+    - [ ] the node packages take wayyy to long to download / install - can I speed this up?
+  - [ ] I want all non-prod/prod distinctions to be made in Terraform, not ansible.
+Ansible is to set up a common image with packer.
+This image is then shared across the environments with light tuning.
-    - [ ] go through all of ansible and determine if I don't want anything in a prod/non-prod set up
+    - [ ] go through all of ansible and determine if I need anything turned off in non-prod
-      - [ ] set up umami for non-prod, who cares if it's another cert etc?
-        - [ ] it's linked in the code headers, so I can set it up, it will just do nothing, so who cares? if I really care, I could set it via environment variables
       - [ ] only push up the DB backups if it's PROD, don't take the backup scripts if I am doing a non-prod build
-      - [ ] should I just disable this with a remote-exec in terraform? that way I use the same *images* for dev/prod, then I customise it for each environment
+        - [ ] should I just disable this with a remote-exec in terraform?
+  - [ ] store terraform state in an s3 bucket

 - move from Vercel to Cloudflare pages for startertab
   - [ ] get a baseline of speed for comparison